murpholinox/murpholinox.github.io/_posts/2020-12-01-installphenixandccp4.md

 ## CCP4

-Download the installer and do...
+Download the (linux) installer and do...

 ```bash
 sudo mkdir /opt/xtal